 Sticking to the theme of easy, I went with plain ol’ store bought tortilla chips for my buffalo chicken nachos.
 You could lighten your nachos up with a baked tortilla chip or make your own low calorie tortilla chips with extra thin corn tortillas like I did for my pulled pork nachos.

 And when I say easy, I mean easy.
 In case you can’t tell, I broke my rule about not using pre-shredded cheese here.
 Nachos are much more forgiving when it comes to cheese, but you’re more than welcome to freshly grate your cheese.
 Your buffalo chicken nachos will be even better than mine if you do!

 As for the type of cheese, I went with a blend of monterey jack, colby jack, and cheddar.
 Stick to a good melting cheese and you’ll be a-okay.

 One last note about making your buffalo chicken nachos.
 The recipe only calls for 16 ounces of the shredded buffalo chicken and beans, which is about 1/3 of the yield.
 So if you’re feeding a crowd, you’ll have plenty of chicken to make more nachos.
-You could also repurpose the chicken for things like quesadillas, wraps, and more!
-Check out my black bean and corn quesadillas if you need some inspiration.
+You could also repurpose the chicken for things like my buffalo chicken stuffed peppers, quesadillas, wraps, or pizza like I did with my Instant Pot buffalo chicken dip.
+You can also check out my black bean and corn quesadillas if you need some quesadilla inspiration.